seesharper/LightInject/readme.md

         public IEnumerable<IBar> Bars { get; private set; }
     }

-We can now register multiple implementations of the **IBar** interface and have them injected as an IEnumerable&lt;IBar&gt;
+We can now register multiple implementations of the `IBar` interface and have them injected as an `IEnumerable<IBar>`

     container.Register(typeof(IBar), typeof(Bar));
     container.Register(typeof(IBar), typeof(AnotherBar), "AnotherBar");